Binomial Coefficient Calculator: Calculate "N Choose K" Combinations

 Understanding Binomial Coefficients

-Binomial coefficients answer a simple question: "In how many ways can I choose k items from n items when order doesn't matter?"
+Binomial coefficients answer a fundamental question: "In how many ways can k items be chosen from n items when order does not matter?"

 The everyday scenario:

-You have 5 friends and want to invite 3 to dinner.
-How many different groups of 3 could you invite?
-That's C(5,3), read as "5 choose 3."
+There are 5 friends and 3 are to be invited to dinner.
+How many different groups of 3 could be formed?
+That is C(5,3), read as "5 choose 3."
 The answer is 10—there are 10 different possible groups.

 Why "binomial"?

-They're called binomial coefficients because they appear as coefficients in the binomial theorem.
-When you expand (a + b)^n, the coefficients are binomial coefficients.
-For example:
+They are called binomial coefficients because they appear as coefficients in the binomial theorem.
+When (a + b)^n is expanded, the coefficients are binomial coefficients:

 (a + b)³ = 1a³ + 3a²b + 3ab² + 1b³